minjisong7334/AdColony_practice/README.md

 |iOS|7.10.1 or higher            |     3.2.0             | 3.2.0            |
 |Unity|Android 9.8.0 or later / iOS 7.10.1 or higher | Unity doesn't need an adapter  | Android jar 3.2.1, iOS framwork 3.2  |

+*Install Pod and update for the iOS project